ms228823/Web-Application-for-Medical-Care-Services---MedicCarePlus---/README.md

 ### 1. The user can sign in himself/herself by providing his details (username & password).
 ### 2. After signing in the user will be redirected to Main page where he/she has options that's differs according to user's Role

-## Disclaimer Alert: gifs design that explain rules and functions are a old versions of design but still have the same functions without any changes changing web design is not finished yet
 ### logo is changed from Al salam hospital to MediCarePlus
 ![MediCarePluslogo](logo.png)
 ## Icon